asboyer/bash-scripts/README.md

-# Useful bash scripts i guess
+# Useful bash scripts i use
+More descriptions coming soon